 After his major league days, Toporcer played in the minors for the Rochester Red Wings of the International League for seven seasons starting in 1928.
-He hit 31 home runs with the club in 1929 and 21 the next year.
+In 1929 he was unofficially named the International League MVP.
 During the 1932 season, he took over as player/manager of the team, but he retired as a player and left the Red Wings after the 1934 season due to his failing eyesight.
 Overall, in 880 games with Rochester, he scored a team-record 628 runs and stole a team-record 113 bases.

 After leaving Rochester, Toporcer managed several teams in the minors.
 He was the head of the Chicago White Sox farm system in 1949 .
 In 1951, while managing the Buffalo Bisons, he became blind after a failed surgery to save his failing vision.
 In 1949 he was elected to the International League Hall of Fame.

 Toporcer died at age 90 after a fall in his home.